my-cumbria-logo, my-cumbria-logo Toggle navigation

 The Interlibrary Loan Service is available to help you obtain material not held by the University Library.
 We will try to find the item for you via the British Library or other UK institutions.
 Only material to support academic study, teaching or research may be requested.
 Journal articles, book chapters and conference papers will be supplied electronically where possible.
 Book requests can only be supplied as physical copies.

-IMPORTANT: From August 2023 the library covers the cost of 6 interlibrary loans for undergraduate students and 20 interlibrary loans for final year undergraduates, research students, postgraduate students and staff.
+IMPORTANT: The library covers the cost of 6 interlibrary loans for undergraduate students and 20 interlibrary loans for final year undergraduates, research students, postgraduate students and staff.
 A fee of £7.00 will be chargeable for a journal article and £20.60 for a print book when those limits are reached.

-The Interlibrary Loans service is not currently available to students at partner colleges including Robert Kennedy College.
+The Interlibrary Loans service is not currently available to students at partner colleges including Robert Kennedy College, and Pears Cumbria School of Medicine.
 If you are unsure if this affects you, please email library@cumbria.ac.uk with your student number.

 Interlibrary loan request form